dwp/cert-retriever/README.md

 # cert-retriever

 This image contains a Python script which gets a list of all the AWS ACM and retrieves them, saving them in the path specified using `CERTS_DESTINATION_FOLDER`.
-Additionally, the script reads some non-ACM certificates stored in the S3 bucket `ADDITIONAL_CERTS_BUCKET` in any of the paths specified in the `ADDITIONAL_CERTS_PREFIXES`.
+Additionally, the script reads some non-ACM certificates stored in the S3 bucket `ADDITIONAL_CERTS_BUCKET` at any of the paths and any of the folders within the path(s) specified in the `ADDITIONAL_CERTS_PREFIXES` and saves them in the destination folder along with the ACM certificates.

 ## Docker repository for fetching all ACM certs in different environments